People who have gone to the trouble of printing a book often want to turn it into a digital (e-) book as well.

 PDFs

 E-books don't have to be complex.
 The simplest form of ebook is a pdf, and pdfs can often be fairly quickly and easily created and uploaded to your website ready for download and viewing in the free Acrobat Reader - widely installed on most digital devices.
-You can also create an interactive pdf with hyperlinks from the Table of Contents for instant access to book chapters.
+You can also create an interactive pdf with instant hyperlinks to each chapter from the Table of Contents.
 PDFs can be emailed to interested parties and will look very similar to the printed version of your book.
 It will not be easy to charge for a pdf download from your site (unless you pay for a website shopfront) so prepare to be philanthropic.
 Increasingly the technology is becoming available to make your pdf "reflow" so it can be read on devices of all sizes, but at the moment this functionality is hit and miss.
 You're best to keep them simple at this point.
 PDFs can be encrypted and password-protected but if you are just wanting to get your material "out there", copy protection and encryption is probably not important to you.

 EPUBs

 People are also downloading and reading epubs from websites.
 Epubs are reflowable books and more and more people are downloading apps that will read epubs.
-Thorium is a very good ( free) modern epub-reader.
-Your website needs to be found of course, and can take a while to get traction and a website needs your engagement, maintenance and money.
+Thorium is a very good (free) modern epub-reader.
+Your website needs to be found of course, and can take a while to get traction.
+It also needs your engagement, maintenance and money.
 You also need to produce the epub.
+Briar's Books provides that service.
 Epubs have more features than kindle books.

 If you're just doing one e-book and wanting to keep things simple you're best relying on kindle to do it for you, and social media contacts and usual communities and networks to let people know it's there.
 If you are going to use social media you will need to keep your, e.g., Facebook/Instagram page updated and interesting.